-There are several transportation options from McCarran International Airport in Las Vegas: rental cars, taxicabs, limos, buses, the monorail and old-fashioned walking.
+There is a whole range of transportation options from McCarran International Airport in Las Vegas: rental cars, taxicabs, ride-shares, limos, and buses.
+The monorail doesn't go all the way out to the airport and there are no walkable paths to get there.
 To decide which is best for you, first consider how much traveling you'll want to do once you get to Vegas.
 If you're staying on the Strip or downtown, then renting a car may be more of a hindrance than a convenience, but if you plan to sightsee around the city and beyond, a rental may be the way to go.

-Keep in mind that all of the hotel-casinos offer free parking, so you won't have to shell out money there.
+Keep in mind that all of the hotel-casinos offer free parking.

-Be aware that traffic around Las Vegas can be pesky.
+No matter what mode of transportation you choose, you'll need to know how to get to and from McCarran International Airport.
+Traffic around Las Vegas can be stressful.
 Because it's a 24-hour town with shifts ending throughout the day and night, you never know when you're going to hit a jam.
-Generally speaking, the freeways and major streets are busier from 7 to 9 a.m. and 3 to 6 p.m.; allow extra time to reach your destination during those hours.
+Generally speaking, the freeways and major streets are busier from 7 to 9 a.m. and from 3 to 6 p.m. so allow extra time to reach your destination during those hours.

-The businesses listed below are a few of the available options; for more, visit the McCarran International Airport website.
+The transportation businesses listed are a few of the available options—for more, visit the McCarran International Airport website.

-If you’re flying in to Las Vegas, the RTC has a convenient way for you to travel to and from McCarran International Airport and your vacation destinations.
+If you’re flying into Las Vegas, the Regional Transportation Commission of Southern Nevada (RTC) public bus system has a convenient way for you to travel to and from McCarran International Airport and your vacation destinations.

-The Westcliff Airport Express (WAX) provides direct transportation to/from the airport’s Terminal 1 and 3 from/to Downtown Las Vegas or Tropicana Avenue and Las Vegas Blvd. (stop is located on eastbound Tropicana, alongside the Tropicana Hotel).
+Their Westcliff Airport Express (WAX) provides direct transportation to/from the airport’s Terminal 1 and 3 from/to Downtown Las Vegas or Tropicana Avenue and Las Vegas Blvd. (the stop is located on eastbound Tropicana, alongside the Tropicana Hotel).

 The Strip & Downtown Express (SDX) also travels to the South Strip Transfer Terminal (SSTT), where you can transfer to Route 109 for service to Terminal 1.
 If you are coming from/going to the Stratosphere, the LVH or the Las Vegas Convention Center, board Route 108 southbound, which stops at McCarran Airport Terminal 1.

-Fares: $2 one way for residential routes, $6 for 2-hour pass and $8 for a 24-hour pass on the Deuce and Strip & Downtown Express.
+RTC Fares are $2 one way for residential routes, $6 for 2-hour pass and $8 for a 24-hour pass on the Deuce and Strip and Downtown Express.

 Shuttle and limousine services are often offered by the same company.
 Catch them on the west side of baggage claim, outside Doors 8 to 13.

 Shuttles tend to be the most affordable option; it's $5 or $6 to Strip hotels and a few dollars more for downtown and off-Strip hotels.
 Also, check with your hotel to see if it offers its own shuttle service (often free).
-But be prepared to wait: The buses generally don't leave until they have a worthwhile load, and the wait can be up to an hour.
+But be prepared to wait—the buses generally don't leave until they are fairly full, and the wait can be up to an hour.

 Limo services can be surprisingly affordable, considering they charge by the hour (from $42 up).
 If you have a long trip, a limo may be cheaper than a cab.
 Plus, if you order one ahead of time, a limo driver carrying a sign with your name on it will meet you in baggage claim, and you'll likely be whisked from the airport more quickly than in a cab.